krwong-bdc/BDC-Java-Client-Library/README.md

 The BDC Java Client Library is currently **Under Development**

-Meanning– please expect frequent changes and check the release notes for what's changed.
+Meaning– please expect frequent changes and check the release notes for what's changed.

+# Conventions
+##DataTypes and their uses:
+BigDecimal - all dollar/monetary amounts
+BigInteger - all non-string identifiers
+String - all dates (plan to use LocalDate in the future)

 # Contributing
 ## Testing